jmqd/learning/python/pandas/scalable/README.md

 # Currency Converter
 #### A proof-of-concept of a solution to a currency conversion problem involving historical sales data.
 Inputs: a csv of [row_id, date, currency_code, amount].
-Outputs: text to standard output [row_id, conversion, amount_in_usd]
+Outputs: numpy array to standard output [row_id, conversion, amount_in_usd] and saves to tsv.

 ##### The test.csv example above outputs the following into transform.tsv.
 ```